Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/23/23

 Apply move() in draw and test its functionality.
 Also revised movement by including acceleration as a factor and fixed issues with bouncing around borders.
-Tested various speeds and accelerations to find suitable default parameters.
+Used physics formulas to calculate force, acceleration, and velocity as well as friction force based on the friction coefficient of 0.06 although it still needs more testing.

 ### //